nuxeo/presales-vmdemo/README.md

 ## Prepare your server

-If not done, install Nuxeo with DM, DAM and Social Collab.
+If not done, install Nuxeo with PostgreSQL on ubuntu.
 See here for installation instructions on Ubuntu. http://doc.nuxeo.com/x/3oON

+If you prefer, you can also use one of the Nuxeo VM http://www.nuxeo.com/en/downloads (run the installation wizard before going further)

 Once Nuxeo is installed with autoconfiguration of the postgres database, it has created a nuxeo role in postgres that need to be modified for the deployment script to run.